scummvm/scummvm/README.md

   for instance `mods/[my_mod]/08/02/xarc/011001.bik` is the animation where the tree spirit lifts the egg back into the nest.

+  * Load replacement textures for the 3d models.
+    Each original `tm` file contains several textures, each with its associated mipmaps.
+The replacement files are `zip` archives containing `dds` packaged textures.
+The replacement archives must be placed at the root of the mod directory and be named after the `tm` file they replace:
+  `mods/[my_mod]/april_waitress.tm.zip`.
+    Each `zip` archive must contain all the textures from the replaced `tm` file.
+The textures need to be encoded in uncompressed RGB or RGBA `dds` files with mipmaps.
+Files inside the archive must be named according to the replaced texture name, but with the `bmp` extension replaced with `dds`: `backdress-highres-battic.dds`
+    The `extractAllTextures` console command can be used to extract the `tm` files to `png` files.

 Contact us if you need further capabilities for your mod.

 ## 9. Bug reports